-Though we haven’t quite returned to the “normal” pace of life we maintained prior to 2020, surprisingly, most of us still identify with a need for rest.
-Not necessarily like in past years where we needed a break from the hundreds of things we were a part of, but more so, we need rest from the emotional exhaustion of not knowing what was coming next.
+Though most of us still haven’t quite returned to the “normal” pace of life, most of us still identify with a need for rest.
+Not like in past years when we just needed a break from the hundreds of things we were a part of.
+But now we need rest from our emotional exhaustion too.

 So yes, most of us recognize that we need to get some rest.
 But what is rest, really?

-Real rest is not the absence of something—work, school, stress, consciousness—but the presence of Someone.
+Rest is more than just the absence of something—work, school, stress, consciousness—but it’s also the presence of Someone.
 Real rest is actually a holy practice that centers and challenges us to be present with ourselves, with others, and with the God who made us in His image.

 Rest is a beautiful thing, but it’s not the easiest to attain in a culture that values the “Go!
 Go!
 Go!” mentality.
 So, how do we actually get there?
 Here are three guardrails to help you and your family get some rest this summer.

 1. Create family expectations by establishing family rhythms.

 The quickest way to derail something is to avoid defining where it’s headed.
 Laying out some simple expectations for your family and your collective schedule this summer can help you sidestep that pitfall.